 We have dozens of wallabies on our property at times, pademelons and big greys, we have possums, and wombats.
 But unless you go out at night you would hardly know they are there, aside from all the poo.

 These nocturnal animals just don’t get around in the daylight, although plenty are run over by cars at night.

 Could one or two thylacines from the Weld have made their way onto our property?

 Did fox baiting kill them?

 I’ll never know, but I do know we heard genuine “yip yips” and we have not heard anything resembling that sound since.
-If they were owls or whatever you’d think we would have heard them again.

 If anyone knows of a Tasmanian animal that goes yip yip at night I’d like to know, to set my mind at ease, as I am still kicking myself for not going out and checking the paddocks that night.

 Meanwhile, here are the most recent thylacine “reports”.

 The Tassie tiger is not the first Tasmanian animal to go extinct after the arrival of white man.
 King Island and Tasmania had its own species of emu, and the Macquarie Island rail and Macquarie Island parakeet are also gone.

 The famous Tassie devil is under threat, apparently with signs of recovery.